alexmyczko/alexmyczko/README.md

+If you like my stuff feel free to [nominate](https://stars.github.com/nominate) me.

 Please see [wedonthaveaprivacyproblem.com](https://github.com/wedonthaveaprivacyproblem/) for commercial consulting.

 Experience (two decades of years) with TCP/IP networks and routing, debugging of software, runtime and build optimization of software.
 I am familiar with remote work, and ticket systems, active monitoring.
 Linux system maintenance, upgrades.